-About surf-tumbled glass
+about surf-tumbled glass

-Surf-tumbled sea glass becomes more rare each day.
-Since the 1960’s, cities no longer dump their garbage into the ocean and individuals litter far less.
-Both good things – but due to our enlightened environmental practices, sea glass dwindles with each piece found.
+Surf-tumbled sea glass becomes rarer each day.
+Sea glass dwindles in quantity with each piece collected and dwindles in size with each tumble in the water.
+Since the 1960’s, cities no longer dump their garbage into the ocean, individuals litter far less and plastic has replaced glass.
 Many of the pieces I find on the craggy shores of Puget Sound are tumbled naturally for 60 or more years against large rocks and pebbles.
 A large wave from a good storm can lodge a piece of glass against a rock, chip an edge, and begin the long surf-tumbling process anew.
 Each piece of glass likely has a long history as a functional object in someone’s home and then an even longer history in the water. |

 Genuine sea glass is naturally tumbled in the surf of salt water.